-For solar PV in Categories 2 and 3, an adjustment to the AC nameplate will need to be made to account for avoided losses on the distribution system.
+For solar PV in Categories 2 and 3, an adjustment to the AC nameplate will need to be made to account for avoided losses on the distribution system in summer peak and winter peak cases.
 Currently, the ISO assumption for distribution losses as a percentage of load is 5.5%.
-Hence the negative loads will be the AC nameplate solar PV injection at the bus on the low-side of the distribution transformer plus 5.5% to account for avoided distribution losses.
+Hence the Category 2 and 3 PV generation output will be the AC nameplate solar PV injection at the bus on the low-side of the distribution transformer plus 5.5% to account for avoided distribution losses.